Learning Interpolations between Boltzmann Densities: Experiments

 and effective sample size,

 provide the most accurate (both mode coverage and shape matching) description of the goodness of the fit.
-Unfortunately, they require samples from $p$, therefore we only report them for the experiments on Gaussian mixtures.
+As they require samples from $p$, we only report them for the experiments on Gaussian mixtures.